 The 2014 Ferrari FF brings back memories of the Shooting Brake, a design nearly forgotten.
 The most interesting feature about this vehicle, however, is the way in which power is displaced.
-Ferrari has designed the FF on a four wheel drive platform, after a long time.
-Ferrari had experimented with a four wheel drive train back in 1987, with their 408 integral concept.
+Ferrari has designed the FF on a four-wheel-drive platform, after a long time.
+Ferrari had experimented with a four-wheel drive train back in 1987, with their 408 integral concepts.
 However, their FF is the first vehicle that makes it into production after a long time.

-Unlike regular all wheel drive vehicles, the Ferrari FF does not have a center differential.
-This makes it an effective rear wheel drive based vehicle too, as power dissipation can be controlled.
-A seven speed automated transmission system mated to its engine, provides maximum backup, while gear ratios are sufficiently spaced, which in turn allows maximum reliability and stability at high speeds.
+Unlike regular all-wheel-drive vehicles, the Ferrari FF does not have a centre differential.
+This makes it an effective rear-wheel-drive based vehicle too, as power dissipation can be controlled.
+A seven-speed automated transmission system mated to its engine, provides maximum backup, while gear ratios are sufficiently spaced, which in turn allows maximum reliability and stability at high speeds.

 Understanding the Mechanics behind the Vehicle:

 The dual-clutch mechanism on the FF is of utmost importance, as they work simultaneously to provide maximum traction, engine control and torque vectoring, which in turn enhances handling.
 The slipping clutches on this vehicle do not overheat, as power is delivered to its front axle for a short time span only.
 This is a tight and lightweight system, even though Ferrari claims it adds a hefty 45 kg to their final vehicle.